ularc/user-docs/gettingstarted/index.rst

 - If multiple users from a research lab require a shared space where they can all colaborate, their PI (i.e. research coordinator, advisor, etc.) must reach out to us through a ticket.
 We will then evaluate the case and discuss storage capacity, allowed users, among others.

+For more information about capacity, storage types, etc., users are encouraged to read :ref:`our storage guide <storage-on-compute-nodes>`.